Database users

 postgres://<user>:<password>@<host>:<port>/<database>

-- User: Appears after
+• User: Appears after postgres:// and before :

-@and before the port number - Port: Appears after the host and
+• Port: Appears after the host and : (typically 5432)

 BI tool example